calvinfeng/CS224n/README.md

 - http://web.stanford.edu/class/cs224n/assignment3/index.html

 Assignment 2 contains a data folder which is about 100MB.
 I am not going to commit it.
 The code must be run with actual data in `assignment2/data/` directory.
+The same applies for assignment 3.